ndd21/PHYS281/docs/demo-python-terminal.md

 ## Python as a calculator

-You can use the Python terminal as a calculator using standard arithmetic @(operators):
+You can use the Python terminal as a calculator using standard arithmetic [operators](glossary.md#operator):

  * `+` : add to numbers
  * `-` : subtract two numbers